 ANF Agence nationale de la recherche.
 The French National Research Agency tasked with funding scientific research. ΑΡΙ Application programming interface.
 A set of functions and procedures to create an application to extract features or data of an operating system, web site, application, or other service.
 BnF Bibliothèque nationale de France.
 The National Library of France, a repository of all materials published in France.
-Located in Paris, France. ссс Copyright Clearance Centre, Inc. is a U.S. company that provides collective copyright licensing services for corporate and academic users of copyrighted materials.
+Located in Paris, France.
+CCC Copyright Clearance Centre, Inc. is a U.S. company that provides collective copyright licensing services for corporate and academic users of copyrighted materials.
 Founded in 1978 and headquartered in Danvers, Massachusetts.
 CNIL Commission nationale de l'informatique et des libertés.
 The French National Commission on Informatics and Liberty.
 An independent French administrative regulatory body that ensures that data privacy law is applied to the collection, storage, and use of personal data.
 CNRS Centre national de la recherche scientifique.
 The French National Centre for Scientific Research, the largest governmental research organisation in France.
 Couperin The Couperin Consortium negotiates the purchase of digital resources on behalf of higher education and research institutions in France Crossref Collaborative reference linking service to make content easy to find, link, cite and assess.
 It holds no full text content, but makes linkages through Crossref Digital Object Identifiers tagged to article metadata supplied by the participating publishers.
 The end result is an efficient, scalable linking system through which a researcher can click on a reference citation in a journal and access the cited article.
 It is a not-for-profit membership association operated by the Publishers International Linking Association, Inc. with offices in the UK and US.
-EBI The European Bioinformatics Institute.
-The institute makes the world's public biological data freely available to the scientific community via a range of services and tools, perform basic research and provide professional training in bioinformatics.
-Part of the European Molecular Biology Laboratory (EBI-EMBL).
-GATE General Architecture for Text Engineering.
-A computer architecture for a broad range of Natural Language Processing tasks, available under the GNU Public License.
+EBI and assess.
+It holds no full text content, but makes linkages through Crossref Digital Object Identifiers tagged to article metadata supplied by the participating publishers.
+The end result is an efficient, scalable linking system through which a researcher can click on a reference citation in a journal and access the cited article.
+It is a not-for-profit membership association operated by the Publishers and assess.
+It holds no full text content, but makes linkages through Crossref Digital Object Identifiers tagged to article metadata supplied by the participating publishers.
+The end result is an efficient, scalable linking system through which a researcher can click on a reference citation in a journal and access the cited article.
+It is a not-for-profit membership association operated by the Publishers International Linking Association, Inc. with offices in the UK and US.
+The European Bioinformatics Institute.
+The institute makes the world's public biological data freely available to the scientific community via a range of services and tools, perform basic research and provide professional training in